Skip to main content

 • SUPPORT FOR YOUR ACADEMIC ACHIEVEMENT

-The student has a regular teacher, the Director of Studies.
-They benefit from regular and individualised follow-up, supported by courses on the methodology of university work adapted to their discipline.
+Students have a regular teacher, the Director of Studies.
+They benefit from regular and individualised supervision, supported by courses on the methodology of university work adapted to their discipline.

-For students entering the course after authorisation from the P&E Commission, a refresher course may be offered (in certain cases, substitution of a French language UE for a Foreign Modern Language for example).
+For students entering the course after authorisation from the Pédagogical Commission, a refresher course may be offered (in certain cases, substitution of a French UE for a Foreign Modern Language, for example).

 • SUPPORT FOR YOUR ACADEMIC CHOICES